alloystorm/dvvr/dancexr/ai_chat.md

 The built-in Whisper model can convert your voice to text and then send to AI.
 There are 2 modes, manual and automatic.

 ### Manual Mode
-Manual mode means you click on the microphone button, it starts recording, and once you are done, click on it again and it will be processed to text and then sent to AI.
+Manual mode means you click on the microphone button, it starts recording, and once you are done, click on it again and the audio will be processed and result will then be sent to AI.

 ### Automatic Mode